doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/best-practice.rst

 * Options on the command-line (but -f) only for testing or rechecking small data sets.
 * Use the SELECT option to partition the entire data set, e.g. for CORDEX, ``SELECT AFR-44=`` (note that in this case '=' is required;
-  may-be with prefixed '.*/' depending on PROJECT_DATA) would check the data of every model available for the specified domain.
+  Without regExp '.*/' as prefix, the first path component must follow the last one of option ``PROJECT_DATA``, i.e. the base-path to project data.)
-  On the other hand, ``SELECT .*/historical=orog`` would find any orography file in all historical in the given ``PROJECT_DATA=sub-dir-tree``.
+  Example: ``SELECT .*/historical=orog`` would find any orography file in all historical sub-directories starting at ``PROJECT_DATA``.
+* Option  provides a comma-separated list of indices defining

+* The following two names are defined by a comma-separated list of indices pointing to the DRS path components.
+Counting begins with ``0`` at the positions indicated by options ``DRS_PATH_BASE=path-component``.

+  * ``LOG_PATH_INDEX`` for the names of log-files
-* Option ``CT_PATH_INDEX`` defines the name of a consistency table, which is created and utilised to check consistency across sub-atomic files and across parent experiments, if available, of a given variable.
+  * ``CT_PATH_INDEX`` for the names of so-called consistency tables created and utilised to check consistency across sub-atomic files and across parent experiments of a given variable.
 This kind of table is consulted for experiments and versions matching the same name.
-* Similarly for logfile names by ``LOG_PATH_INDEX``

 Operational Mode
 ================

-* Before starting to check data, please make sure that the configuration was set as desired by ``qa-dkrz [opts] -e_show_conf``.
+* Before starting to check data, please make sure that the configuration was set as desired by running ``qa-dkrz [opts] -e_show_conf``.
 * Check the selected experiments: ``qa_DKRZ [opts] -e_show_exp``.
-* Try for a single file first and inspect the log-file, i.e. run ``qa-dkrz [opts] -e_next``, then resume without -e_next.
+* Try for a single file first and inspect the log-file, i.e. run ``qa-dkrz [opts] -e_next``.
+If all right, then resume without -e_next.
 * Use ``nohup`` for long-term execution in the background.
 * If the script is run in the foreground, then command-line option '-m' may be helpful by showing the current file name and the number of variables (done/selected) on a status line .
-* Have a look at the QA results in directory ``QA_RESULTS/check_logs/Annotationi/experiment-name.json`` .
+* Have a look at the QA results in directory ``QA_RESULTS/check_logs``; annotations are summarised in sub-directory ``Annotationi/experiment-name.json`` .
-* Manual termination of a session: if an immediate break is required, please inquire the process-id (pid), e.g. by ``ps -ef`` , and execute the command 'kill -TERM pid'.
+* Manual termination of a session: if an immediate break is required, please inquire the process-id (pid), e.g. by ``ps -ef | grep qa-dkrz``, and execute the command 'kill -TERM pid'.
 This will close the current session neatly leaving no remnants and being ready for resumption.